divvi-xyz/divvi-mcp-server/README.md

 ## Overview

-Divvi is an on-chain reward protocol that enables decentralized applications to implement referral systems with blockchain transaction attribution.
-This MCP server provides AI assistants with the capability to automatically integrate Divvi's referral tracking into existing dApps.
+Integrating referral tracking into blockchain applications typically requires understanding SDK documentation, modifying transaction flows, and maintaining integration code as protocols evolve.
+This MCP server eliminates that complexity by turning any AI assistant into a Divvi integration expert that can automatically implement referral tracking following current best practices.

 **Compatible with any JavaScript/TypeScript blockchain application**, including: